phpmyadmin/phpmyadmin/docs/import_export.rst

 Data Options
 ~~~~~~~~~~~~

-**Complete inserts** adds the column names to the SQL dump.
+:guilabel:`Complete inserts` adds the column names to the SQL dump.
 This parameter
 improves the readability and reliability of the dump.
 Adding the column names
 increases the size of the dump, but when combined with Extended inserts it's
 negligible.

-**Extended inserts** combines multiple rows of data into a single INSERT query.
+:guilabel:`Extended inserts` combines multiple rows of data into a single INSERT query.
 This will significantly decrease filesize for large SQL dumps, increases the
 INSERT speed when imported, and is generally recommended.